semantic-flow/sflo-dendron-notes/sflow.mesh.resource-type.root-node.md

 created: 1750996953035
 ---

 The node at the top of a repository file hierarchy may be referred to as the root node.
-It is the [[sflow.concepts.namespace.root]], even if it is not a [[sflow.mesh.resource.node.namespace]].
+It is the [[sflow.concept.namespace.root]], even if it is not a [[sflow.mesh.resource.node.namespace]].

 Every [[sflow.mesh.resource]] in a mesh "lives under" the root folder.